AsemJK/csharptips/README.md

-### Note
-- If no constructor is defined, C# provides a default constructor that initializes all fields to their default values.
-  But if you define any constructor, the default constructor is not provided automatically, if you want the default one you should write it by yourself.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any tips to share or improvements to suggest.